evgeni-trifonov/pde/README.md

 pde
 ===

-Sove PDE with the aid of symbolic mathematical software.
+Solve PDE with the aid of the symbolic mathematical software.